caution !! this is an initial draft ... these notes are on my server for safe keeping !!

 Yates's History of Congleton described the elaborate technology at The Old Mill in 1820 ... winding & cleanings engines, spinning, doubling & throwing mills, bobbins, reels, swifts, spindles & skeins ... all driven by one 19ft 6ins water wheel ...

-Not only silk but also cotton spinning; the earliest cotton mill was on the Dane, Shaw Mill, at Buglawton which was owned by Richard Martin (1760-95) and started up in 1784 ...
+A model for imitators ... not only silk but also cotton spinning; the earliest cotton mill in Congleton was on the Dane, Shaw Mill, at Buglawton ... owned by Richard Martin (1760-95) and started up in 1784.

 A quaint & interesting article on the mills of Congleton has been written by Karen Briddock.

 After the Napoleonic wars the silk industry declined and the Pattison family sold the Mill to Samuel Pearson in 1830.
 Steam was introduced and there was hope for a return to the halcyon days but Chartist riots started and many mills closed.
 Economies of scale kept the Old Mill going but it never recovered its former pioneering glory 'comparative advantage' in silk had been lost ...

 Of course fortunes ebbed and flowed and in 1836 Sandbach was expanding production... but times were changing and silk was going with the flow.

 Congleton was at the centre of the demise of silk & cotton and working folk didn't like it, who can blame them, they lost their livelihoods and they had a wife and two kids to support.
 By the time of the repeal of the Corn Laws in 1846 'down with free trade' was the slogan of some of the Chartist mobs who ransacked the mills and blamed the powers that be for their reckless abandonment of protective import tariffs.
 But free trade benefitted everyone and 'protected' farming was no different from 'protected' manufacturing, both impoverished everyone ... the Chartists had to think it through ... one man one vote was a good idea but arbitrary protection one one group at the expense of another was anathema ...